 - The Risk of Applying Patches: Will updating software negatively impact my applications?

 - The Risk of Incomplete Visibility: Have my patches been applied to every system that requires them?

-With Chef you have the tools to ensure you can evaluate all three of these risks, and start applying patches with confidence across your estate.
+With Infra you have the tools to ensure you can evaluate all three of these risks, and start applying patches with confidence across your estate.
 First, there’s the risk of not patching.
 This is what drives us to implement patching workflows, so that our environments are protected from vulnerabilities and outdated software.
 However, it’s balanced by the opposing risk of applying patches.
 Whether you’re updating system libraries on a production webserver, or installing new printer drivers on your home computer, each update can come with unexpected consequences.
 Software updates must be evaluated, lest they impact the operation of your applications, and that takes care and planning.
 Finally, there remains the risk of incomplete visibility into your estate.
 Particularly as environments grow, organizations have more and more systems that need to be patched, and the only thing worse than not being able to apply a patch is not being able to validate whether the patch was successfully consumed by your entire fleet.
 While daunting, these challenges are not insurmountable!
-With Chef you have the ability to determine where patches are required, safely apply updates in pre-production environments before promoting, and maintain visibility in the status of every server, VM, and service you’re responsible for at any time.
+With Infra you have the ability to determine where patches are required, safely apply updates in pre-production environments before promoting, and maintain visibility in the status of every server, VM, and service you’re responsible for at any time.

 With InSpec, you can:

 Identify Unpatched Systems.
 Built-in InSpec profiles defining patching baselines for Linux and Windows can be used to scan your environments and learn which software packages are out of date with the push of a button.

 Practice Continuous Compliance.
 InSpec can scan systems ad-hoc for real-time feedback, or continuously so that you always know when new patches are available, or if configuration changes have impacted your overall compliance.